Understanding large localized CP violation in $B^\pm\to K^\pm\pi^+\pi^-$ using dispersive methods

 \camp

 \usi

 \ucm\bonn

 {\it Introduction}---Non-leptonic decays of heavy mesons are notoriously difficult to describe theoretically.
-Although QCD factorization (QCDF) methods exist for two-body decays, three-body decays remain a theoretical challenge~\cite{Krankl:2015fha}.
+Although QCD factorization methods exist for two-body decays, three-body decays remain a challenge~\cite{Krankl:2015fha}.
 In the Standard Model, CP violation (CPV) is induced by an interplay of the weak phase from the Cabibbo--Kobayashi--Maskawa (CKM) matrix~\cite{Cabibbo:1963yz,Kobayashi:1973fv} and the strong phases of hadronic matrix elements.
-In three-body decays, strong phases depend on two kinematic variables, resulting in a complex structure in the Dalitz-plot distribution of CP asymmetries.
-This has been confirmed by LHCb~\cite{Aaij:2013sfa,Aaij:2013bla,Aaij:2014iva} for $B^\pm\to h_1^\pm h_2^+ h_2^-$ decays, where $h_n^\pm=\pi^\pm,K^\pm$.
+The importance of three-body decays is that strong phases depend on two kinematic variables, resulting in a complex structure in the Dalitz-plot distribution of CP asymmetries, thus posing a very challenging test for our understanding of final-state interactions (FSI) in CPV.
+The experimental breakthrough came when LHCb~\cite{Aaij:2013sfa,Aaij:2013bla,Aaij:2014iva} measured these distributions accurately for $B^\pm\to h_1^\pm h_2^+ h_2^-$ decays, where $h_n^\pm=\pi^\pm,K^\pm$.

-While integrated CP asymmetries are only a few percent, LHCb observed, and reaffirmed in their recent $5.9\,\text{fb}^{-1}$ integrated luminosity analysis~\cite{LHCb:2022fpg}, one order of magnitude larger asymmetries in localized Dalitz-plot regions.
-Through amplitude analyses with simple resonance models~\cite{Aaij:2019hzr,Aaij:2019jaq,Aaij:2019qps}, LHCb has attributed these large localized asymmetries to hadronic final-state interactions (FSI), particularly in the $S$~wave.
+While the inclusive CP asymmetries are only a few percent~\cite{Aaij:2014iva}, LHCb observed, and reaffirmed in their recent $5.9\,\text{fb}^{-1}$ analysis~\cite{LHCb:2022fpg}, one order of magnitude larger asymmetries in localized Dalitz-plot regions.
+Through amplitude analyses with simple resonance models~\cite{Aaij:2019hzr,Aaij:2019jaq,Aaij:2019qps}, LHCb has attributed these large localized asymmetries to hadronic FSI, particularly in the $S$~wave.
 For instance, they claim that the $\pi\pi\rightarrow K\bar K$ $S$-wave rescattering contribution to $B^\pm\rightarrow \pi^\pm K^+K^-$ has {\em ``the largest CP asymmetry reported to date for a single amplitude of $(-66\pm 4 \pm 2\%)$''}~\cite{Aaij:2019qps}.
 The dominant role of $S$-wave $\pi\pi \leftrightarrow K\bar K$ also naturally explains~\cite{Bhattacharya:2013cvn,Bediaga:2013ela,AlvarengaNogueira:2015wpj,Garrote:2022uub} the opposite integrated CP asymmetries in $B^\pm \to \pi^\pm\pi^+\pi^-$ and $B^\pm\to \pi^\pm K^+ K^-$ in the 1 to $1.5 \GeV$ invariant-mass region of the pair $h_2^+ h_2^-$.